USS America (LHA-6): 2010s

 America was commissioned on 11 October 2014 in San Francisco as part of the activities of San Francisco Fleet Week 2014.
 The Secretary of the Navy (SECNAV) Ray Mabus was the featured speaker.

 In July 2017, America was attached to the 15th MEU for Western Pacific 17-2 (WESTPAC 17-2).
 Their main mission was the supporting of Operation Inherent Resolve.
 During their deployment, Marines and Sailors aboard the America came to the aid of the USS John S. McCain at Changi Naval Base after the USS John S. McCain and Alnic MC collision.
 America provided messing and berthing services to McCain crew members and supported damage control efforts on board.
 America also supported the searches for the 10 missing Sailors all of which were eventually recovered.
 America decomposited stateside on 7 March 2018.

 2020s

 In July 2021, America participated in Exercise Talisman Saber 2021 in north-east Australian waters, with more than 17,000 personnel from Australia and the United States and forces from Canada, Japan, New Zealand, South Korea and the United Kingdom.

 In May 2022, America and her Amphibious Ready Group were in Sasebo, Japan.

+In February 2025, it was announced that the USS Tripoli would be heading to Sasebo, Japan, and the America would be stationed back at Naval Base San Diego.

+In June 2025, USS America arrived at Sydney Harbour after 30 days at sea in anticipation of Exercise Talisman Sabre 2025.